 This card is especially helpful in that it:

 - Reports to the credit bureau once a month and helps rebuild your credit

 Extra Card charges a reasonable annual membership fee, doesn’t require a credit check and never asks for an initial deposit.
 Instead of repaying your credit card debt and waiting for a better score, earn a few rewards at the same time.

 Ditch Your Debt

 Paying down credit card debt can be a long, arduous and stressful process.
 It requires discipline, cutting back and sacrifice.
 However, paying down your debt (and increasing your credit score in the process) will do more than just give you peace of mind and a break from incessant phone calls about your debt.

-A higher credit score can help open more opportunities for yourself and your family – from finally securing the mortgage you need to continue your education with a student loan and more.
+A higher credit score can help open more opportunities for yourself and your family – from finally securing the mortgage you need to continuing your education with a student loan and more.
 Take the steps necessary to ditch your debt and build a firm foundation for your credit.